detiam/phantomsocks/README.md

   domain            #this domain will be resolved by DNS domain=[domain]   #this domain will use the config of this domain domain=domain     #this domain will use the addresses of this domain

+  ip=port->port,... #the left port will be redirect to the right port

   [dot]             #domains below will use the config of dot domain